dbt-labs/docs.getdbt.com/website/docs/docs/connecting-to-dbt/selecting-an-available-adapter.md

 As noted in [Connecting to dbt](docs/connecting-to-dbt/connecting-to-dbt), all adapters are available on dbt Core.
 If there is an adapter you would like to be in dbt Cloud, contact Support (support@getdbt.com) to let us know.

-All adapters on open source.
-This means if you have an idea or found an bug on the adapters, please contribute!
+All adapters on open source, so if you have an idea or found an bug on the adapters, please do contribute!

 Ways to contribute: